environment-dev/environment-dev/README.md

 -  Hi, I’m @environment-dev
--  I’m interested in: Network enginnering, Web dev and emulation
+-  I’m interested in: Network enginnering, Web dev, emulation and grooming children
--  I’m currently learning: C/C+++
+-  I’m currently learning: How to stop being a retard
 -  I’m looking to collaborate on: Nothing lol
--  I'm working on: Skystriker
+-  I'm working on: Trying to not be retarded